rm511130/Concourse-Workshop/README.md

 source <(fly completion --shell bash)
 ```

-- Now start by only typing the following command without pressing `ENTER`:
+- Now start by only typing the following command without pressing `ENTER` ... but do add a `SPACE` after the `-t`:

 ```
 fly -t
 ```

 - Now click once on the `TAB` key.
 Now double-click on the `TAB` key.